Every Day I Become More Human, Less Perfect, and Happier

 Learning to accept who you are is an adventure that can last a lifetime.
-When you reach the point that you’re happy with yourself, with what you have and what you’ve accomplished, you’ll find that inner balance which is so important.
+But once you feel happy with what you have and what you’ve accomplished, you find an invaluable inner balance.

-There are people who spend most of their lives pretending to be someone they’re not.
-And that’s not all.
-Far from accepting who they are, they strive to change this or that, exhausting themselves in a long distance race to find the ideal that they have in mind.
-They almost never accept reality, what they truly are.
+There’re people who spend most of their lives pretending to be someone they’re not.
+Even more, far from accepting who they are, they strive to change their personality.
+Consequently, they exhaust themselves in a long distance race to find the ideal that they have in mind.
+For the simple reason that they deny what they truly are.

-When you accept all of your self, your shortcomings and your beauty, you’ll find your inner balance.
-In turn, that will put you in balance with the world around you and everyone in it.
+When you accept yourself, your shortcomings and your beauty, you’ll find your inner balance.
+Furthermore, that’ll put you in balance with the world around you and everyone in it.

-- The person who doesn’t accept who they are develops feelings of insecurity.
+- People who don’t accept who they are, develop feelings of insecurity.

-- Insecurity creates dissatisfaction.
-Someone who is dissatisfied with themselves becomes frustrated or develops negative traits: jealousy, fear…
+- Consequently, insecurity creates dissatisfaction.
+And as a result, someone who’s dissatisfied with themselves becomes frustrated or develops negative traits.
+As for example, jealousy or fear.

-- Having a perfect body doesn’t make anyone happy.
-In fact many people who have followed a strict diet, exercised daily, and even undergone plastic surgery find that they still don’t accept who they are.
+- Having a “perfect body” doesn’t buy happiness.
+In fact, many people who have followed a strict diet, exercised daily, and even undergone plastic surgery, still don’t accept who they are.

-- It’s also important to note that sometimes the need for “self perfection” is ingrained in us from childhood.
-Having a very strict mother or a father who’s too severe can wind up breeding insecurities, to the point that you believe perfection is the only path to success.
+- It’s also important to note that, sometimes, the need for “self-perfection” is ingrained in us from childhood.
+Having strict or severe parents can wind up breeding insecurities.
+This can lead to the point that you believe perfection is the only path to success.

-It’s important that everyone arrive at a moment in their lives when, finally, they accept that they are who they are.
-This should happen sometime in the late teenage years or early 20s, when you’ve finally matured.
+It’s important that everyone arrive at a moment in their lives when, finally, they accept who they are.
+This should happen sometime in the late teenage years or early 20s when you’ve finally matured.

 Every day you’re more human and more receptive to the things around you

 What does it mean to be more human?
-Obviously we are all people – born as infants, growing and learning from our surroundings.
-But if there’s one aspect that has made us human and apart from the rest of the animal kingdom it’s our ability to experience emotions, love…
+We grow and learn from their surroundings, but what makes us different from the rest of the animal kingdom, is our ability to experience emotions and love.

 - To be human is to be more sensitive to the realities of everyday life.

-- We are all human, but only some of us act with true emotional intelligence, respect, communicating with integrity, and promoting a positive environment where everyone around us wins and no one is the loser.
+- We’re all human, but only some of us act with true emotional intelligence, respect, and communicate with integrity.
+Only a few people promote a positive environment where everyone wins.

-To reach this important stage where you connect with those around you, first you have to accept yourself.
+Firstly, to reach this important stage, in which you connect with those around you, it’s vital that you accept and love yourself.

-- Acceptance means you acknowledge your past – not only your successes, but also your mistakes.
+- More importantly, acceptance means you acknowledge your past – not only your successes but also your mistakes.

-Only people who are proud of who they are but also humble, respectful of others while striving for the happiness of those around them, manage to make this world a better place each day.
+People who’re proud of who they are, with humility, manage to make this world a better place each day.

-So always remember to be more human, less perfect, and happier.
+Let us be more human, less perfect and happier!